The 7 best AI documentation assistants I tested in 2026

 eesel AI is built to automate documentation and workflows for customer service, IT, and internal support teams.
 It plugs straight into your help desk (like Zendesk or Freshdesk), chat tools (like Slack), and all your other scattered knowledge sources to create one central brain that can answer questions, draft replies, and even resolve tickets on its own.

 Why it's on the list: While a lot of tools are either generic or built for developers, eesel AI is designed for the messy reality of a support team.
 What really stood out to me was its incredibly simple, self-serve setup.
 You can connect it to your tools and have it learning from your team's past support tickets in a matter of minutes.
 There are no mandatory demos or sales calls just to try it.
-It also has a powerful simulation mode that lets you test its performance on your old tickets, so you know exactly what your ROI will be before you turn it on.
+It also has a powerful simulation mode that lets you test its performance on your old tickets, so you know exactly what your resolution rate will be before you turn it on.
+That last part matters more than it sounds: I've watched confident-sounding bots quietly give wrong answers, which is precisely why we simulate every rollout against historical tickets first.

 A screenshot of the eesel AI simulation mode, which helps users find the best AI documentation assistant by testing performance on past tickets.